 • Stallion is gelded

-• Horse as Been Inspected
+• Horse has been Inspected

-• Changes to DNA filing status, Micro Chip information
+• Changes to DNA filing status, Microchip information

 Liability